-$$GP=0.01PSQCST+0.1PSYCBD$$ (255)
+$$GP=10(PSQCST+PSYCBDDZ)$$ (2.6.9)

-where ST is the amount of water stored in the soil layer in mm, PSYC is the concentration of adsorbed pesticide in g t-1, and BD is the soil bulk density in t m-3.
-The ratio of the concentration of pesticide adsorbed to the concentration of pesticide in the water has been estimated for various pesticides (Leonard et al., 1987) and is expressed by the equation where KD is the partitioning constant in m3 t.
+where ST is the amount of water stored in the soil layer in mm, PSYC is the concentration of adsorbed pesticide in g t-1, BD is the soil bulk density in t m-3 and DZ is the soil layer thickness in mm.
+The ratio of the concentration of pesticide adsorbed to the concentration of pesticide in the water has been estimated for various pesticides (Leonard et al., 1987) and is expressed by the equation where KD is the partitioning constant in m t.
 The value of KD is computed from the equation where KOC is the linear adsorption coefficient for organic carbon and WOC is the organic carbon in the soil layer in %.